 Gain first-hand experience of business on our three- and four-year degrees.

 Our degrees are designed to help you switch the focus of your studies as your interests develop.
-We understand that committing yourself to a particular degree when you haven't studied it before is a big decision, so your first year, known as Part I, doesn't count towards your final degree.
+We understand that committing yourself to a particular degree when you haven't studied it before is a big decision.
+Your first year, known as Part I gives you the opportunity to adapt to a new way of learning.
 At the end of this year, you will have experienced different subjects which will help you to make a clearer decision about what you want to study for the rest of your degree, known as Part II.

 Entrepreneurs are the stars of our community.
 We need them inside the School to keep every programme and every piece of research sharp with insights from the frontline of business.
 And in return, entrepreneurs have the kudos of being part of LUMS, the chance to access new ideas and grow their networks with peers, world-class academics and students across the Management School - and the University.

 Running since 2008, we now have 50 people acting as Entrepreneurs in Residence each year.
 Activities include giving masterclass talks to other business owners and senior directors, contributing a spark to classroom activities and student research, and helping to make our offerings the best possible fit and deliver value for business.
 The entrepreneurs have their own dedicated space in LUMS to work and run meetings.

 Our Entrepreneurship and Management degree provides you with vital employability skills to pursue a variety of career pathways, as well as numerous opportunities to pitch in competitions or join award schemes.

 Here in LUMS we have a dedicated Careers Team to provide our students with personalised advice, guidance and coaching to help them take advantage of the career options that come their way.